Look Back in Anger: Other notable productions

+Bates reprised his role as Cliff Lewis, alongside Drummond as Helena Charles, on ITV's Play of the Week in 1956, shortly after the theatrical production premiered.
+Richard Pasco and Doreen Aris assumed the roles of Jimmy and Alison Porter, respectively.
+It was co-directed by Richardson and Silvio Narizzano.

 The Renaissance Theatre Company's August 1989 production at the Lyric Theatre, London was directed by Judi Dench, with Kenneth Branagh and Emma Thompson.
 A television version of the production was broadcast in Britain in December of that year.

-In 1995, Greg Hersov directed a production at the Royal Exchange, Manchester with Michael Sheen as Jimmy Porter, Claire Skinner as Alison Porter, Dominic Rowan as Cliff Lewis and Hermione Norris as Helena Charles.
-Hersov directed a second production in 1999, again starring Michael Sheen, at the Royal National Theatre in London.
+In 1995, Greg Hersov directed a production at the Royal Exchange, Manchester with Michael Sheen as Jimmy, Claire Skinner as Alison, Dominic Rowan as Cliff, and Hermione Norris as Helena.
+Hersov directed a second production in 1999, again starring Sheen, at the Royal National Theatre in London.

+In 2012, it was adapted by Sam Gold off-Broadway starring Matthew Rhys, Adam Driver, and Sarah Goldberg at the Roundabout Theatre Company.
+A 2024 production was directed by Atri Banerjee, and starred Billy Howle as Jimmy, Ellora Torchia as Alison, Morfydd Clark as Helena, Iwan Davies as Cliff and Deka Walmsley as Col Redfern at the Almeida Theatre.

 Sequel

-In 1989 Osborne wrote a sequel to the play entitled Déjàvu, which was first produced in 1992.
+In 1989 Osborne wrote a sequel to the play titled Déjàvu, which was first produced in 1992.
 Déjàvu depicted Jimmy Porter, now known as J.P., in middle age, living with his daughter Alison.
 He rants about the state of the country to his old friend Cliff, while his Alison irons, just as her mother had done in Look Back.
 The play was not a commercial success, closing after seven weeks.
 It was Osborne's last play.